kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - The code files have cpp type, but the code itself is in C (cpp type is used to help in some compiler issues).

-### To implement the waterfall I considered this:
+### To implement the Waterfall I considered this:

 - There are 3 ADC inputs: I, Q and MIC  (if we remove the VOX function, we could remove the MIC ADC during reception, this will increase the ADC frequency for I and Q, improving the frequencies we can see at the display - for now I will keep it like the original).
 - The max ADC frequency is 500kHz, I have changed it to 480kHz (close to the original) to make the divisions "rounded".
 - The ADC for audio reception has frequency of 16kHz (close to the original).
 I have tested higher frequencies, but the time became critical, without so much benefit.
 - The max ADC frequency for each sample = 480kHz / 3 = 160kHz   (because there is only one internal ADC used to read the 3 inputs in sequence).
-- With 160kHz of samples, we can see 80kHz range after the FFT, but applying Hilbert to get the lower band and the upper band, we get two bands of 80kHz, above and below the center frequency.
+- With 160kHz of samples, we can see 80kHz range after the FFT, but applying Hilbert to get the lower and the upper band, we get two bands of 80kHz, above and below the center frequency.
 - There is no time to process each sample at 160kHz and generate the "live" audio, so I use this method:
     Set the DMA to receive 10 samples of each ADC input (10 x 3 = 30) and generate an interrupt.
     So, we get 16kHz interrupts with 10 x 3 samples to deal.<br>